 - Attendee favorites.
 Challenge your diagnostic skills during popular interactive sessions of What's Your Diagnosis? and Spot the Rash.

 - Expert faculty.
-Skilled surgeons, researchers and professors from across the country will come together and share their expert perspective.
+Skilled pediatricians, specialists and professors from across the country will come together and share their expert perspective.

 - Interactive format.
 Exchange ideas, research and experiences with renowned faculty and colleagues during engaging sessions scheduled throughout program.